-- Early Installment Weirdness: This was the first appearance of Kermit the ... nondescript lizard thing.
+- This was the first appearance of Kermit the ... nondescript lizard thing.
 He didn't become a frog until some years after this show ended.

-- Jim Henson wasn't comfortable voicing puppets yet, so the early run of the show was segments synced to novelty records.
+- Jim Henson wasn't fully comfortable voicing puppets yet, so many installments of the show, especially in the earlier years of its run, were segments lip-synced to novelty records.